HEK293-CTLA4 Cells

 | Fluid renewal | 2 to 3 times per week |

-| Post-Thaw Recovery | After thawing, split the cells at a ratio of 1:2 to 1:3 in T25 flasks and allow the cells to recover from the freezing process and to adhere for at least 24 hours.
-For best attachment and viability after thawing the cells, we recommend using Collagen-coated flasks or plates for the initial seeding after cryo-recovery.
-Collagen coating is not required for subsequent routine culture of the cells. |
+| Post-Thaw Recovery | After thawing, split the cells at a ratio of 1:2 to 1:3 in T25 flasks and allow the cells to recover from the freezing process and to adhere (for adherent cultures) for at least 24 hours. |

 | Freeze medium | As a cryopreservation medium, we use complete growth medium (including FBS) + 10% DMSO for adequate post-thaw viability, or CM-1 (Cytion catalog number 800100), which includes optimized osmoprotectants and metabolic stabilizers to enhance recovery and reduce cryo-induced stress. |